LOPT: Learning Optimal Pigovian Tax in Sequential Social Dilemmas: Externality in MARL

 \section{Externality in MARL}

-This section illustrates the externality in MARL and builds a formulation to measure the externality, making it possible to visualize social dilemmas.
-First, the externality in economics is explained, with the graphical analysis shown in Figure~\ref{fig:externality}.
-Let us suppose a firm $i$ produces some product $a_i$ to satisfy the consumer.
-At the same time, the firm also produces pollution, which harms social welfare.
-We might guess that the quantity of the produced $a_i$ is $q_i$, and the price of $a_i$ is a function based on the quantity of the produced $a_i$ and the market requirement of $a_i$.
-Define the market requirement as $q_i^r$, and the price function is denoted as $P_i(q_i^r,q_i)$.
+This section illustrates the concept of externality in MARL and introduces a formalism for measuring it, enabling the visualization of social dilemmas.
+First, the concept of externality in economics is explained, with the graphical analysis~\footnote{Without considering social costs, the firm will seek to minimize its Private Marginal Costs at the expense of social welfare.
+By considering social costs, a firm can reduce the Social Marginal Cost, thereby promoting social welfare. } shown in Figure~\ref{fig:externality}.
+Consider a firm $i$ that produces a product $a_i$ to meet consumer demand.
+Simultaneously, the firm generates pollution, which negatively impacts social welfare.
+Let us denote the quantity of produced $a_i$ as $q_i$.
+The price of $a_i$ is determined by a function that depends on both the quantity produced $q_i$ and the market demand for $a_i$.
+Defining the market demand as $q_i^r$, the profit function is represented as $P_i(q_i^r,q_i)$.
 The target of the firm is to maximize such utility:

-Consider $N$ firms indexed $i=1,2,...,N$, and each produces some product $a_i$.
-Naturally, each firm aims to maximize its profit.
-So all of them follow the Equation.~\ref{eq:self-interested utilty}.
-However, activities that are not reflected in market transactions, e.g., pollution, which harms social welfare or creates jobs that benefit social welfare, must occur within the production process.
-Essentially, social welfare needs to consider these activities.
-In this way, we define the influence of such activities of each firm $i$ as a function $x_i(q_i)$ based on the quantity of the produced $a_i$.
-Then, social welfare is acquired:
+Let us analyze $N$ firms indexed $i=1,2,...,N$, each firm $i$ producing a product $a_i$.
+Naturally, $i$ aims to maximize its profit by following \eqref{eq:self-interested utilty}.
+However, the production process inevitably generates activities not reflected in market transactions, such as pollution (which harms social welfare) or job creation (which benefits social welfare).
+To properly account for these externalities, social welfare assessments must incorporate these non-market activities.
+Therefore, we define the impact of such activities for each firm $i$ as a function $x_i(q_i)$ based on the quantity of product $a_i$ produced.
+Consequently, social welfare can be represented as:

-The externality is caused by these activities which are not reflected in market transactions with economical definition as: \begin{thm} An \textbf{externality} occurs whenever one economic actor's activities affect another's activities in ways that are not reflected in market transactions~\cite{mas1995microeconomic}. \end{thm} The influence $x_i$ can be used to measure the externality.
-When $x_i > 0$, it is the positive externality.
-While $x_i < 0$, it is the negative externality.
-We can use a function $t_i(q_i)$ based on the quantity of the produced $a_i$ to express the Pigovian tax, then the after-tax utility for firm $i$ is:
+The externality is caused by these activities that are not reflected in market transactions, with the economic definition as: \begin{thm} An \textbf{externality} occurs whenever one economic actor's activities affect another's activities in ways that are not reflected in market transactions~\cite{mas1995microeconomic}. \end{thm} The influence $x_i$ can be used to measure the externality.
+When $x_i > 0$, it represents a positive externality.
+When $x_i < 0$, it represents a negative externality.
+We can express the Pigovian tax as a function $t_i(q_i)$ based on the quantity of product $a_i$ produced.
+The after-tax utility for firm $i$ is: